 Genetic variability of Phoenix theophrasti populations in Crete was not detected using 11 pairs of microsatellite loci obtained by Billote et. al, 2004 (Table B.1).
-However 3 pairs of microsatellite loci (MdPdCIR3, MdPdCIR8 and MdPdCIR10) showed that the Phoenix dactylifera amplicon had different size from the Phoenix theophrasti amplicon.
-(Fig.B.1).
-This is the first time to discriminate efficiently two species Phoenix theophrasti and Phoenix dactylifera originated from Crete using these three specific microsatellite markers(MdPdCIR3, MdPdCIR8 and MdPdCIR8).
+However 3 pairs of microsatellite loci (MdPdCIR3, MdPdCIR8 and MdPdCIR10) showed that Phoenix dactylifera sample had different size from Phoenix theophrasti samples (fresh and seeds) and that is presented in Fig.B.1.This is the first time to discriminate efficiently two species Phoenix theophrasti and Phoenix dactylifera originated from Crete using these three specific microsatellite markers(MdPdCIR3, MdPdCIR8 and MdPdCIR10).